fatcrapinmybutt/fredprime-legal-system/README.md

    ```powershell
    powershell -ExecutionPolicy Bypass -File .\organize_drive.ps1 -Path F:\
    ```
-   The `-Path` parameter specifies the drive or folder to organize and `-Log` controls the log file path.
+   Use `-Path` for the drive or folder, `-Output` to override the output directory, and `-Log` for the log file.

 ### Safety